 Points Applicant's ability to illustrate who was/will be engaged in the development of the project and describe how stakeholders will continue to be engaged in the implementation of the project.
-4 Points The applicant clearly and convincingly demonstrates that: Describes who was engaged in the identification and development of the project, Describes how stakeholders will continue to be engaged, The project scope was developed through a comprehensive public participation process which included all appropriate levels of public and governmental stakeholders and was appropriate with the magnitude of the project, If applicable, fully described feedback from the community received during the engagement process 3 Points Sufficiently describes who was engaged in the identification and development of the project, Describes how stakeholders will continue to be engaged, The project scope was developed through a sufficient public participation process which included appropriate levels of public and governmental stakeholders If applicable, described feedback from the community received during the engagement process 2 Points Minimally describes who was engaged in the identification and development of the project and how stakeholders will continue to be engaged, The project scope was developed through a public participation process that included some public and/or governmental stakeholders and was not appropriate for the magnitude of the project If applicable, minimally described feedback from the community received during the engagement process 1 Point Describes who was engaged in the identification and development of the project, Describes how stakeholders will continue to be engaged, The project scope was developed through a poor public participation process which included minimal public and/or governmental stakeholders and was not appropriate for the magnitude of the project Did not describe feedback from the community received during the engagement process 0 Points Evaluators can award a score of zero if they believe that the application does not in any way document the outreach and engagement, prove the project scope was developed through an adequate public participation process, or specify who was or will be engaged.
+4 Points The applicant clearly and convincingly demonstrates that: Describes who was engaged in the identification and development of the project, Describes how stakeholders will continue to be engaged, The project scope was developed through a comprehensive public participation process which included all appropriate levels of public and governmental stakeholders and was appropriate with the magnitude of the project, If applicable, fully described feedback from the community received during the engagement process Additionally: For combined I/NI projects, public input was considered in the development of the non-infrastructure encouragement and education programming.
+3 Points Sufficiently describes who was engaged in the identification and development of the project, Describes how stakeholders will continue to be engaged, The project scope was developed through a sufficient public participation process which included appropriate levels of public and governmental stakeholders If applicable, described feedback from the community received during the engagement process Additionally: For combined I/NI projects, public input was considered in the development of the non-infrastructure encouragement and education programming.
+2 Points Minimally describes who was engaged in the identification and development of the project and how stakeholders will continue to be engaged, The project scope was developed through a public participation process that included some public and/or governmental stakeholders and was not appropriate for the magnitude of the project If applicable, minimally described feedback from the community received during the engagement process Additionally: For combined I/NI projects, public input was considered in the development of the non-infrastructure encouragement and education programming.
+1 Point Describes who was engaged in the identification and development of the project, Describes how stakeholders will continue to be engaged, The project scope was developed through a poor public participation process, which included minimal public and/or governmental stakeholders and was not appropriate for the magnitude of the project Did not describe feedback from the community received during the engagement process Additionally: For combined I/NI projects, public input was considered in the development of the non-infrastructure encouragement and education programming.
+0 Points Evaluators can award a score of zero if they believe that the application does not in any way document the outreach and engagement, prove the project scope was developed through an adequate public participation process, or specify who was or will be engaged.
+For combined I/NI projects, the application does not show that public input was considered in the development of the non-infrastructure encouragement and education programming.